-Peripheral artery disease diagnosis begins with a medical history and physical examination.
-Your health care professional will also ask about your symptoms and check the pulses in your legs.
+Peripheral artery disease, or PAD, diagnosis begins with a medical history and physical examination.
+Your health care professional also will ask about your symptoms and check the pulses in your legs.

 Your physical exam may include:

-- Ankle-brachial index (ABI): This painless exam compares the blood pressure in your lower legs to the blood pressure in your arms.
+- Ankle-brachial index, or ABI: This painless exam compares the blood pressure in your lower legs to the blood pressure in your arms.
 It takes only a few minutes and can be performed by your health care professional as part of a routine exam.
-A normal ABI is 1.00 to 1.40.
-A value less than or equal to 0.90 is considered abnormal, and, in severe disease, it’s less than 0.5.
-If your ABI results are normal or borderline (.91 to .99), an exercise treadmill ABI and/or a toe-brachial index (TBI) test also may be done.
+A normal ABI is 1.00 or greater.
+A value less than or equal to 0.90 is considered abnormal, and, in severe disease, it’s less than 0.4.
+If your ABI results are normal or borderline (.91 to .99), an exercise treadmill ABI and/or a toe-brachial index test also may be done.
 See a detailed illustration of the ABI test.

 If your ABI is abnormal, you may need more testing.
-Your doctor may recommend one of these tests:
+Your health care professional may recommend one of these tests:

-- Duplex Ultrasonography: The non-invasive test visualizes the artery with sound waves and measures the blood flow in an artery to indicate the presence of a blockage.
+- Duplex ultrasonography: The non-invasive test visualizes the arteries and veins with sound waves and measures blood flow to indicate the presence of a blockage.

-- Computed Tomographic (CT) Angiography: The non-invasive test uses X-ray and contrast agent (dye) to create pictures of blood vessels in the arteries in your abdomen, pelvis and legs.
-This test is particularly useful in patients with pacemakers or stents.
+- Computed tomographic (CT) angiography: The non-invasive test uses X-ray and contrast agent (dye) to create pictures of blood vessels in the arteries in your abdomen, pelvis and legs.
+This test is particularly useful in people with pacemakers or stents.

 Remember, PAD often goes undiagnosed.
-Untreated PAD can lead to painful symptoms or loss of a leg, and people with PAD have an increased risk of coronary artery disease, stroke and heart attack.
+Untreated it can lead to painful symptoms or loss of a leg.
+People with PAD also have an increased risk of coronary artery disease, stroke and heart attack.
 This is why the American Heart Association encourages people at risk to discuss PAD with their health care professional to ensure early diagnosis and treatment.